bear-rsg/4m-association/content/articles/event/FP7-NMP-Day.md

-layout: sidebar_page
 title: FP7 NMP Day
 date: 2021-03-31
+tags: event, home
+category: event

-##  THIS EVENT HAS BEEN CANCELLED
+### THIS EVENT HAS BEEN CANCELLED